 Data are essential to gaining insights into the ecological condition, structure and functioning of aquatic systems across time and space.
 SCCWRP has developed robust frameworks, workflows and tools to automate the process of acquiring, storing, processing and analyzing large-scale environmental data sets.

 Newer data sets

 Newer environmental monitoring data sets are hosted on the Esri ArcGIS Open Data Portal:

-- Data Portal for the Southern California Bight Regional Monitoring Program
+- Open Data Portal for the Southern California Bight Regional Monitoring Program

-- Data Portal for the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program (coming soon!)
+- Open Data Portal for the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program (coming soon!)